Chaim Weizmann Biography

-Birthday: November 27, 1874
+Birthday: November 27, 1874 (Sagittarius)

-Born in: Motal
+Born In: Motal

 Chaim Weizmann was born into a large Jewish family and cherished his faith and cultural identity throughout his life.
 He went abroad as a young adult to study science seriously, finally settling in the United Kingdom to begin his career teaching chemistry.
 He is responsible for the discovery of industrial fermentation, in which a certain mixture of chemicals is used to mass produce another substance.
 This discovery greatly aided the war efforts for Britain and gained Weizmann the respect of many British cabinet members.
 He used his new found influence here to champion his Zionist cause.
 He was of the opinion that the Jewish people needed a home and that Jerusalem should be it.
 He fought his whole life to bring Jewish education to Palestine and served as President for many pro-Zionist organizations in Britain and worldwide.
 Because of these efforts, he was chosen as the first President of Israel.
 Though the position was mostly ceremonial he used it to promote Israel on a global platform.
 A staunch advocate of the Zionist cause all his life, Chaim Weizmann continued to work for a separate land for Jews all throughout his life.
 His contribution to the scientific community is commemorated by the University of Manchester which gives an annual award named after the famous scientist.